abel-smart-timer/smart-entity-timer/README.md

 For an upgrade from 0.2.x, first follow the upgrade procedure above: stop/cancel all timers and create a backup.

+For the dashboard, install **Smart Entity Timer Card 0.3.0 or newer** from HACS.

 ### Manual installation

 1. Create a Home Assistant backup.